Measure Horse main.jpg

 Molds of backs and other methods of measurements

-We have been sent the Equimeasure and other moulds of backs, and we have used them successfully.
+We have been sent the Equimeasure and other molds of backs, and we have used them successfully.
 The disadvantage to these is the cost and time in purchasing the mold and shipping it to us.
 They also are too short to give the picture of the length of back that is covered by a Western saddle, though extensions can be purchased for some brands.
 We have heard that these molds do, on occasion, narrow up when taken off the horse so please double check their accuracy after they have cooled by placing them back on the horse and seeing if they are correct.
+And they can also change shape in shipping if it is excessively hot.
 Although they are sold as being reusable, we have heard it is difficult to do so.
 If you want to use these methods to communicate back shape, we can work with them too.